arianpasquali/storm-solr/README.md

 **Basic Usage**

 The `SimpleSolrBolt` class provides a convenience constructor that takes only the URL where Solr is running as argument:

 		IRichBolt solrBolt = new SimpleSolrBolt("http://localhost:8983/solr");

-The above constructor will create a `SolrBolt` that writes to the "`http://localhost:8983/solr`" Solr instance, and will try to convert every Tuple field into SolrInputDocument field.
-So make sure you have your tuple fields defined in your solr schema.xml.
+The above constructor will create a `SolrBolt` that writes to the "`http://localhost:8983/solr`" Solr instance.
+The idea here is to convert a Tuple into a SolrInputDocument.

-For each field in the `backtype.storm.Tuple` received, the `SolrBolt` will write SolrInputField field/value pair into a SolrInputDocument.
+For each field in the `backtype.storm.Tuple` received, the `SolrBolt` will write a SolrInputField into a SolrInputDocument.
+So keep in mind that you must have your tuple fields defined in your solr schema.xml.

 For example, given a tuple value of:

 		{id: 12345, username: "joaopedro", full_name: "João Pedro"}

-Would must have these fields declared in your Solr schema.xml.
-Could be something like this :
+Your Solr schema.xml could be something like this :

 	 <fields>
 	  <field name="id"      	type="long"   	indexed="true"  stored="true"  multiValued="false" required="true"/>